-I graduated Texas A&M in 2013 with a BA in Political Science and I am currently a PhD student of Political Science at the University of Houston.
+I hold a BA in political science from Texas A&M University and my MA and PhD in political science from the University of Houston.
+I am currently employed as a professorial lecturer at American University in Washington DC.
 My major concentration is political theory and my minor is comparative politics.
+I have done research into punishment theory and its applications to prisons.
+Subsequently, my political science background has been applied to justice, law and society so I currently teach classes at American University on justice, law, and criminology.
 I have a vast knowledge of political science ranging from the philosophy of politics to state and local government.
 I spent the summer of 2012 in various countries in Europe studying the European Union which was an invaluable immersion experience.
-I have completed graduate courses on multivariate analysis, American political behavior, state politics, and international relations.
-As for my main focus of political theory, I have studied constitutionalism, modern political thought, religion and politics, and American political thought.
-In the fall of 2015 I will be taking seminars covering political parties and Democratic political thought.
-I am predicted to complete course work and begin dissertation in Spring 2016.
-This background in political science has equipped me for tutoring in a number of areas - specifically government, political science, philosophy, and US constitutionalism.
-I am also well equipped for essay editing and grammar as writing is integral to my studies.
-I'm very passionate about helping students as education is a deep personal passion of mine!
-I'm lucky to have encountered passionate instructors who inspired me and I hope to deliver that same passion to my clients.
-I will utilize patience and encouragement until a student is confident in the subject matter and in themselves.
-When I'm not concentrating on school, I enjoy spending my time power lifting, cardio boxing, and watching the NHL.
+Because of my research interests, I have vast knowledge of the judicial and legal system to supplement my political knowledge and I have presented my research at numerous conferences.
+I have taken seminars on classroom best practices at University of Houston in summer 2017.
+Additionally, I attended the first American Political Science Association teaching and learning symposium on classroom education in November 2018.
+This background in political science and law and society has equipped me for tutoring in a number of areas - specifically government, political science, philosophy, and US constitutionalism.
+I am also well equipped for essay editing, grammar, and English comprehension as writing is integral to my studies as a legal researcher and legal research professor.
+I'm very interested in tutoring students as education is a deep personal passion of mine!
+I'm lucky to have encountered passionate teachers and professors who inspired me, and I hope to deliver that same passion to my clients.
+I utilize patience and encouragement until a student is confident in the subject matter and in themselves.

 Education & Certification

 Undergraduate Degree: Texas A & M University-College Station - Bachelor in Arts, Political Science and Government

 Graduate Degree: University of Houston - PHD, Political Science and Government